 Day 1: Drive from Pokhara to Hemja and trek to Hile Kharka

 Hemja is the starting point of the trek.
 Hence, in the morning, you will drive from Pokhara to Hemja, which will take around 30 minutes.
-On the trail ahead, you will cross the Mardi Khola River and pass through the forests of blooming rhododendron flowers and the village settlement of Lhachok, Ghachowk and Tubu.
+On the trail ahead, you will cross the Mardi Khola River and pass through the forests of blooming rhododendron flowers and the village settlements of Lhachok, Ghachowk, and Tubu.
 After walking for almost 3 hours, you will arrive at Hile Kharka, which offers astounding sights of the Macchapuchre, Annapurna ranges, and Lamjung Himal.

 Day 2: Trek to Khumai Danda